-To ensure sufficient security and protection of students, staff, and property, the board employs District SRO's.
+To ensure the security and protection of students, staff, and property, the board employs police officers and security personnel.
 In accordance with law, the board has coordinated with the campus behavior coordinator and other district employees to ensure appropriate law enforcement duties are assigned to security staff.
-The law enforcement duties of district peace officers are listed in policy CKE (LOCAL).
+The law enforcement duties of district peace officers are listed in policy CKE(LOCAL).